Prabhjot-khera/Workout-Buddy/README.md

 5. Start the development server:
     ```bash
-    # In the server directory
+    # In the backend directory
     npm run dev
     ```

 6. Start the React client:
     ```bash
-    # In the client directory
+    # In the frontend directory
     npm start
     ```